 Information About Aspergillus in Main Operating Rooms

 We are very sorry for the impact the air quality issues and closure of our operating rooms has had on our patients and families.
 Providing safe, quality care is our most important responsibility at Seattle Children’s and we are all committed to doing what is right to keep our patients safe.
-We would like to share with you some of the work we have done over the last several weeks to address this issue.
+We would like to share with you some of the work we have done to address this issue.

 We closed our operating rooms in late May when we determined that deficiencies in our air handler were likely contributing to the air quality issues.
 Closing the operating rooms allowed us to physically access the air handling system in order to thoroughly investigate the cause and implement several improvements and corrective actions.